-ERISA disability claimants who are denied their benefits face a process that is far below the standard for regular civil disputes.
+As it is, ERISA disability claimants who are denied their benefits face a process that is far below the standard for regular civil disputes.
 These procedural hurdles include: (1) there are no jury trials; (2) there is a closed record from the claims process that can rarely be supplemented in litigation; (3) courts often apply an unfavorable standard of review, and (4) there are no remedies to discourage unfair and self-serving behavior on the part of plans.
 This will never be a level playing field much less one that favors plan participants.
 United States v.
-Aegerion Pharmaceuticals, Inc., 2017 WL 5586728 (D. Mass.
-11/20/2017) ("The insurance industry found it could largely immunize itself from suit due to the Employee Retirement Income Security Act ("ERISA").)
+Aegerion Pharmaceuticals, Inc., 2017 WL 5586728, at 7 (D.Mass.
+11/20, 2017) ("The insurance industry found it could largely immunize itself from suit due to the Employee Retirement Income Security Act ("ERISA").).
 Even with the final rules in place, plan participants will not have achieved the "higher-than-marketplace standards" that the Supreme Court insists are required in processing ERISA claims.
 MetLife v.
 Glenn, 554 U.S. 105, 115 (2008).
 Any consideration the Department makes about the benefits of the final rules relative to costs should take this "higher-than-marketplace" expectation into account and acknowledge that ERISA exists to protect plan participants.

-The Department has already acknowledged that the disability claims industry has been needlessly adversarial toward ERISA disability plan participants and has received many comments to that effect.
-The industry's argument that the final rules are bad for participants - despite all evidence to the contrary - cannot be taken seriously.
-The industry is not a credible advocate for participants.
+The Department has already acknowledged that the disability claims industry has been needlessly adversarial toward ERISA disability plan participants.
+The industry's claims that the new regulations will be bad for participants is no more credible than the fox's claim the best interests of the hens would be served by tearing down the hens' house.

 Furthermore, from the perspective of plan participants, an inexpensive but illusory disability plan is worse than no plan at all.
 It is important to note that when a disability claimant is unfairly denied benefits that he/she thought was promised through an employer's plan, it is too late to go out and purchase private individual insurance to cover the risk of becoming destitute.
 Disabled claimants are often shocked when they are told about ERISA's procedural hurdles.
 So, to the extent that increased protections bring disability claims administration in line with the reasonable expectations of the employee-participants, the costs are outweighed by the benefits.
-Unfortunately, I have had to turn away many potential clients who were unaware of the need to submit all supportive information before the 180-day deadline to appeal.
-Because they believed that they could always supplement their claim with additional information, important supportive information was not included with their appeal.
-As a result of my hands being tied to the record as poorly developed as it was by the potential clients, I have had to turn down otherwise very meritorious cases.
+Almost all of my clients who end up with their benefits have lost so much during the process, but there have been ones I haven't been able to help at all.
+Just today I had to reject a client whose cognitive injuries were significant and because she did not understand the process before finding a lawyer, has run out of time to put together all of the necessary documentation to convince the plan of her disability.
+Her very disability is what is preventing her from proving her disability.